jimvickery/User-Notes-with-Authentication/README.md

   }
 }
 ```
-5. Run Https-server in the terminal by typing:
+5. Start Https-server in the terminal by typing:
 ```
 hs
 ```